Monty Woolley: Early life

-Woolley was born in New York City's Manhattan to William Edgar Woolley (1845-1927) and Jessie née Arms (1857-1927) and grew up in the highest social circles.
+Woolley was born in the New York City borough of Manhattan to William Edgar (1845–1927) and Jessie Woolley (1857–1927), née Arms, and grew up in the highest social circles.
 Woolley received a bachelor's degree at Yale University, where Cole Porter was an intimate friend and classmate, and master's degrees from Yale and Harvard Universities.
 He eventually became an assistant professor of English and drama coach at Yale.
 Thornton Wilder and Stephen Vincent Benét were among his students.
-He served in World War I in the United States Army as a first lieutenant assigned to the general staff in Paris.
+He served in World War I with the U.S. Army as a first lieutenant assigned to the general staff in Paris.

 Acting career

 Woolley began directing on Broadway in 1929 with Fifty Million Frenchmen, and began acting there in 1936 after leaving his academic career.
 In 1939 he starred in the Kaufman and Hart comedy The Man Who Came to Dinner for 783 performances.
 It was for this well-reviewed role he was typecast as the wasp-tongued, supercilious sophisticate.